Overrated And Underleveled

 The problem arises after this character joins your party, and a dedicated player notices aside from perhaps being a few levels

-stronger, this character is inevitably weaker than the main character.
+higher at first, this character is inevitably weaker than the main character.

 This can sometimes be explained by a simple matter of not leveling the newcomer properly, but usually a heralded "strongest character" simply never is for long, or is certainly not as useful as their strength would suggest.
 Maybe programmers are underestimating gamers.
 Sometimes it can also be explained another way, such as they're weakened by something, commonly, age.
 (You're not as strong at 50 as you were at 20.)